 It’s not known what causes people to have OCD, but it’s believed that various factors may play a role, including:

-Personality: Having certain personality traits, such as being meticulous, methodical, and neat, or highly anxious and having a lot of responsibility, could make you more likely to develop OCD.
+Having certain personality traits, such as being meticulous, methodical, and neat; or being highly anxious and having a lot of responsibility, could make you more likely to develop OCD.

 Treatments for OCD

 The treatments available for OCD can be effective, helping you manage symptoms and improve your quality of life.

 Before treatment is given, a doctor will ask about your symptoms, thoughts, and behaviors so they can make an accurate diagnosis.
 Then, they may perform a blood test or physical exam to check if anything else could be causing your symptoms.

 The two main treatments for OCD are:

 For example, Cognitive behavioral therapy helps you confront your obsessive thoughts in a safe space and learn how to manage them without acting out compulsions.

 Exposure therapy is a specific type of CBT that aims at exposing oneself to the stimuli that cause distress and fear while confronting the compulsions.